Half-Life: Alyx: Sales

-The Valve Index headset, controllers, and base stations sold out in the United States, Canada, and Europe within a week of the Alyx announcement.
-By mid-January 2020, they were sold out in all 31 regions where they were sold.
-According to Superdata, Valve sold 103,000 Index units in the fourth quarter of 2019 as a result of the Alyx announcements, compared to the total 149,000 sold throughout 2019, and it was the highest-selling VR headset for PCs during that quarter.
+The Valve Index headset, controllers, and base stations sold out in the US, Canada, and Europe within a week of the Alyx announcement.
+By mid-January 2020, they were sold out in all 31 regions.
+According to Superdata, Valve sold 103,000 Index units in the fourth quarter of 2019 as a result of the Alyx announcements, compared to the total 149,000 sold throughout 2019, and the Index was the highest-selling VR headset for PCs during that quarter.
 Though Valve had expected to supply several Index orders in time for the release of Alyx, the COVID-19 pandemic limited their supply chain.

 Valve's Greg Coomer said Valve knew many people would not play Alyx on launch and that its audience was "relatively small right now".
 Newell described it as a "forward investment" into long-term technologies.
 In 2021, PCGamesN wrote that though it was "artfully crafted", Alyx had had little cultural impact.
 As of December 2024, Alyx had sold more than two million copies.